CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

  - Proposing code fixes
  - Answering coding questions

-In this exercise, you will utilize Copilot to generate code in ARM, Terraform, and PowerShell.
+In this lab, you will utilize Copilot to generate code in ARM, Terraform, and PowerShell.

 > **Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.